 MAC OS Character Set

-Thankfully, the double quote character shares same numeric code for both systems, 34.
-So you can use CHAR function with code 34 to insert a double quote.
+Thankfully, the double quote character shares the same numeric code for both systems, 34.
+So you can use the CHAR function with code 34 to insert a double quote.

 ="The "&B4&" is a "&CHAR(34)&C4&CHAR(34)&" type Pokémon"